 This month we have quite a lot of updates, from environmental news to information from various recent council meetings.
 We kindly ask residents that if you have not yet responded to your yellow letter from the Vale, please do so as soon as possible – by law the council needs to issue these letters every year to ensure that the electoral register is up to date.

-As the council itself is now also returning to a new kind of normal, we’ve decided to stop our regular coronavirus-focused updates and return to our monthly updates in the form of newsletter articles and parish council reports.
-We will of course continue to keep you updated on the council’s response to COVID-19 through these monthly updates, as well as on our dedicated councillor Facebook Page: Cllrs Hayleigh Gascoigne & Sarah Medley.
-As always, please do not hesitate to get in touch with any issues or concerns – our email addresses are firstname.lastname@example.org and email@example.com.
+As always, we will keep you updated on council matters and the council’s response to COVID-19 through these newsletter articles, as well as on our dedicated councillor Facebook Page: Cllrs Hayleigh Gascoigne & Sarah Medley.
+Please do not hesitate to get in touch with any issues or concerns – our email addresses are email@example.com and firstname.lastname@example.org.